Ankit17028/Management-System-render/README.md

-# Lead Management System
+#  Management System

 ## Project Overview
-The Lead Management System is designed to help Key Account Managers (KAMs) manage relationships with restaurant accounts.
-It allows users to add and track leads, store and manage contact information, log interactions, plan call schedules, and monitor account performance.
-This application is built using Java Spring Boot, PostgreSQL, and Swagger UI for API documentation.
+The  Management System is designed to help

 ## System Requirements
 - Java Development Kit (JDK) 11 or higher